 Just like the new uTorrent update is a perfect example of this, it has ruined it completely, at least for me.
 When you launch the app you now, you are greeted with an unwanted torrent ‘recommendation‘.
 Which is basically a full-screen advertisement.
 I have a low to mid spec PC and upon start, uTorrent hangs the sh*t out of it and it does hinder the usability of the program to some extent.
 I know that this will be gone as the time passes by but I also know that a new one will arrive shortly after.

-This is one the best torrent clients out there.
+It is my goto app for torrenting and is one the best torrent clients and the best utorrent alternative IMO.
 On Tixati, functions like Bandwidth usage, Downloads, DHT stats and Search are present on the home screen, each one is placed separately on the respective tabs.
 The search tab on Tixati comes in handy if you want to quickly search for a torrent and download it, it works well when you know the correct keywords for the item you are looking for.

 One unique feature that Tixati has is the Channels Tab, here you chat with other Tixati users and stream music or any other form of media that the users are sharing.